How to Set Up an Nginx Reverse Proxy with Let's Encrypt on Ubuntu

 sudo systemctl reload nginx

 Visiting https://example.com in a browser should now display your application with a valid TLS certificate.
-You can verify the certificate and SSL configuration rating at the SSL Labs test tool.
+You can verify the certificate and SSL configuration rating using the SSL Labs test tool.

 Hardening the SSL Configuration